Niccolò de' Conti: Travels

 After the return of Marco Polo in 1295, there is no record of Italian traders returning from China until the return of de' Conti by sea in 1439.
-However, there is the account of the travels of a Franciscan friar by the name of Odoricus Mattiuzzi (1286-1331) from Friuli who in 1310 visited Armenia, Mesopotamia, Persia, Ceylon (Sri Lanka), Sumatra, Java, Cambodia, Champa and China.
+The only exception are the travel accounts by Franciscan friar Odoricus Mattiuzzi (1286-1331) from Friuli, who in 1310 visited Armenia, Mesopotamia, Persia, Ceylon (Sri Lanka), Sumatra, Java, Cambodia, Champa and China.

 De' Conti first crossed the desert to reach Baghdad and from there sailed down the Tigris to Basra.
 He then sailed through the Persian Gulf and went to Iran where he learnt Persian.

 He then crossed the Arabian sea to Cambay, in Gujarat.
-He travelled in India to "Pacamuria", "Helly" and Vijayanagar, capital of the Deccan before 1420.
+He travelled in India to "Pacamuria", "Helly" and Vijayanagar, capital of the Deccan before 1420, perhaps during the reign of Deva Raya II.
 It was in India that he coined the phrase 'Italian of the East' to refer to the Telugu language, which he found had words ending with vowels, similar to Italian.
 He went to "Maliapur" on the east coast of India (probably modern-day Mylapore, in Chennai), where he visited the tomb of St. Thomas, who in Christian tradition is recorded to have founded a Christian community there.
+He apparently married an Indian woman.

-About 1421, de' Conti crossed to "Pedir" in northern Sumatra, where he spent a year, gaining local knowledge, particularly on the gold and spice trade.
+Around 1421, de' Conti crossed to "Pedir" in northern Sumatra, where he spent a year, gaining local knowledge, particularly on the gold and spice trade.
 (This was the period of fairly intensive contact between Sumatra and China, thanks in particular to the voyages of Zheng He.)
-He then continued after sailing 16 days to Tenasserim on the Malay peninsula.
+He then continued after sailing 16 days to Tenasserim on the Malay Peninsula.
 He then sailed to the mouth of the Ganges, visited Sonargaon and Chittagong (in modern Bangladesh) and then went overland to Arakan (now Rakhine State, Burma).
 After traveling through Burma, he left for Java where he spent nine months, before going to Champa (in modern Vietnam).

 De' Conti described South-East Asia as "exceeding all other regions in wealth, culture and magnificence, and abreast of Italy in civilization".

-In the 1430s he sailed back to India (Quilon, Kochi, Calicut, Cambay) and then to the Middle-East (Socotra, Aden, Berbera in Somalia, Jidda in Egypt), from where he travelled overland via Mount Sinai, where the Spanish traveller Pedro Tafur encountered him in 1436 and reported some of Niccolò's marvels, including detailed accounts of Prester John, and thence, in company with Pedro, to Cairo.
+In the 1430s he sailed back to India (Quilon, Kochi, Calicut, Cambay) and then to the Middle-East (Socotra, Aden, Berbera in Somalia, Jidda in the Hejaz), from where he travelled overland via Mount Sinai, where the Spanish traveller Pedro Tafur encountered him in 1436 and reported some of Niccolò's marvels, including detailed accounts of Prester John, and thence, in company with Pedro, to Cairo.

 Throughout his travels, he was accompanied by his family.
 However his wife, whom he had met in India, and two of his four children died in Egypt during an epidemic.
 He continued to Italy with his remaining children. de' Conti returned to Venice in 1444, where he remained as a respected merchant.